anvilproject/anvil-portal/content/events/bcc2020-reproducible-analysis.md

 ---
 title: "BCC 2020 - Reproducible Analysis in the Cloud with Dockstore and Terra"
 date: "2020-07-18"
-description: "This training will lead users through the steps of performing reproducible analysis at scale in the cloud."
+description: "This training will lead users through the steps of performing reproducible genomic analysis at scale in the cloud with Dockstore and Terra."
 featured: true
 author: "AnVIL"
 ---